Gabriel-ISS/optimal-formik/README.md

 # Optimal Formik

-A formik alternative that optimizes for performance
+A formik alternative that optimizes for performance.

 # Installation